JusungLee0601/basic-operators/README.md

 # Project Writeup

-## A Brief Background of Noria
+## A Brief Background, explained with Noria

-This system
+Traditional database systems are relational, meaning data is stored in large tables and are accessed with queries.

 Currently, the clientside graph - and by extension the server graph - feature a Noria-like structure.
 Key differences include a lack of partial/windowed state and no support for upqueries.
 While comparatively simple, the graph does support incremental updates, which is what allows for the system and the Views to function.